 Nourishing Herbal Infusions are the mineral-rich bedrock of the Wise Woman Tradition.
 These delicious, easy-to-make brews are safe for people at all stages of life including children.

-If infusions are new for you, there is no need to feel overwhelmed -- only excited about the increased energy, shinier hair, and softer skin you will soon have!
-Over time you will develop your own relationships the infusions herbs, and discover rhythmically what is sustainable for you.
+If infusions are new for you, look forward to the increased energy, calmer nerves, shinier hair, softer skin, and stronger immune system you'll soon be experiencing.
+Nourishing Herbal Infusions are most supportive if consumed on a regular basis, and over time you will discover a rhythm that is sustainable for you.
 Many people make infusions each night by following the directions I have laid out below, as the goal is to drink at least 2 cups (and up to 4) of infusion per day.
 I make a larger amount of infusion every two nights and find that it keeps in my fridge over that period of time as I drink it.
 One of my friends, a single mom, decided to only make and drink infusions on the weekends when her son is with his father, as this is currently realistic for her.
 The important element to note here is the commitment to a regular rhythm, your own unique ritual of self-care.

 Place 1 oz (28 grams) of dried herb in a quart/litre mason jar.
 I rotate through Nettle Leaf, Comfrey Leaf, Oatstraw, Linden Flower, and Red Clover, which I purchase organically from Frontier Herbs.
 It is of utmost important to weight the herb each time on a kitchen scale to ensure that you are getting the full benefits.